The Science of Twitching Horses

 - The endorphins only last for about 10 minutes.
 If a horse decides to “check back in” while the twitch is on, you may have a feisty ball of flying legs.

 I can’t emphasize this enough for nose and skin twitching: Have your vet show you how to do this properly.
-Don’t watch a video or read step-by-step instructions; get hands-on training instead.
+Don’t just watch a video or read step-by-step instructions; opt for hands-on training instead.

 When would you twitch a horse?

 - Twitches are typically used during veterinary procedures when a horse needs to be chill for a few minutes but can’t have sedation.
-During a lameness exam, they can’t be sedated, but if they need to have a nerve block during the exam, a twitch may be in order.
+During a lameness exam, they can’t be sedated, but if they need to have a quick nerve block during the exam, a twitch is an option.
 This nerve block procedure stings a bit more than a traditional injection, and accuracy from the vet is vital.
 The twitch induces euphoria, making the nerve block safer and less painful.

 - Twitching horses provides a small window during which your horse is chilled and relaxed.
 Yes – relaxed.
 But only with the non-ear type of restraint!
 Let’s dive into that part now.